 - Testing is mandatory for all unvaccinated employees and students (those with approved exemptions and those who are in the process of getting vaccinated) and optional for all other employees, undergraduate, graduate and medical students who are on campus.
 Testing requirements and frequency are detailed on the Testing and Tracing page.

 - Indoor Masking (Including On and Off Campus for Students).
-All community members — regardless of vaccination status — are required to wear masks indoors, unless in a private, non-shared space or when actively eating.
+All community members — regardless of vaccination status — are required to wear masks indoors, unless in a private, non-shared space or when actively eating or in accordance with the modified masking requirements for specific types of activities detailed below.
+Masks are required at all times on Brown University Shuttles and when traveling with other people in a Brown owned vehicle or Zipcar.
 This requirement applies to students' off-campus residences, except when students are alone or with those they immediately live with (roommate, suitemate or apartment mates).

-- Outdoor Masking Required in Mixed Brown/Non-Brown Groups.
-Masks are required at large outdoor gatherings that include individuals from outside the Brown community (who may or may not be vaccinated), including outdoor athletic events and campus admission tours.
+- Outdoor Masking may be required at some large outdoor gatherings that include individuals from outside the Brown community (who may or may not be vaccinated).
+When masking is required, event managers and publicity will inform attendees.

-- Modified Masking for Course Instruction.
-Fully vaccinated instructors may continue to choose to remove their masks when they are speaking during the course of instruction (though they are not required to do so).
-Because of no current evidence of COVID-19 spread in classes, this remains aligned with guidance provided to faculty and graduate students in the second half of August.
-(See more details in the Masking Exceptions for Course Instructors section below.)
+- Modified Masking for Indoor Course Instruction.
+Fully vaccinated instructors may choose to remove their masks when they are speaking during the course of instruction (though they are not required to do so).
+Students must wear masks throughout the course of instruction.

 - Outdoor club sports; individual and group athletics and recreation